Search This Site

 First, it cost over two million dollars per episode (and the two hour pilot supposedly cost twelve mil), which meant it was out of reach for either UPN or the WB, two minor networks that had already proved to be a profitable home for Whedon's two other creations, Buffy the Vampire Slayer and its spinoff, Angel.

 Secondly, even though FOX might still be considered a minor network compared to the Big Three, it would have required higher ratings numbers than either UPN or WB in order to keep this show alive.
 Point of fact: Firefly did have higher ratings than either Buffy or Angel had in their freshman seasons.
-Also, this is just hearsay, but I've read posts on various bbs that Firefly was the most Tivoed show at the time.
+Also, this is just hearsay, but I've read posts on various bbs that Firefly was the most Tivoed show at the time, but of course that was before DVRs were prevalent and the networks began taking their figures into account, and long before online viewing became a factor as well.

 And finally, it was scheduled for Friday nights, the death knell for a show with the demographic appeal of Firefly, and FOX did not promote it enough or in the proper way.
 I can recall only one other show of this calibre that survived a Friday night schedule, that being The X-Files, but that didn't really take off until its move to Sunday nights, which is where Firefly should have been.
 Not only that, even in its very short run Firefly was preempted three different times for sports or holiday specials (once two weeks in a row), making it difficult for even its fans to know when it was going to be on.